JustUzair/tutorial-buildbear-datafeed-bridge/README.md

   - Inspect token transfers and event logs
   - Confirm nonce usage and balances

-> This is where BuildBear shines: **click into traces and logs** for a mainnet-like flow—no mocks, no guesswork.
+> This is where BuildBear shines: **click into traces and logs** for a mainnet-like flow, no mocks, no guesswork.

 ---